 Most CPAs don’t go into the field with the intention of making public speeches.
 Still, a successful CPA is one who is great at communicating with other people.
 The right interpersonal communication skills will help you build and keep client relationships.
 Furthermore, effective communication will save time and frustration over missed details.
 Depending on the work setting, CPAs may also lead meetings and hold seminars.

 Aside from certification exams, having your accounting degree is the most important step toward becoming a CPA.
 A bachelor’s degree is the minimum requirement because it demonstrates a level of education and ability companies are looking for, and a master’s degree is preferred.
 However, your learning opportunities don’t necessarily stop there.
 Depending on the state you live in, there are continuous opportunities for CPAs to enhance their degrees through seminars and classes.
 Not only can you stay at the top of your field, but attending these courses is also a resume-booster.

 A CPA is sometimes considered a gateway to other related fields.
 You could pursue a career as a certified management accountant (CMA) or certified internal auditor (CIA).
 If you’re interested in being an auditor or working as an internal accountant for a management company, then a CPA will fit into your goals as you climb the accounting career ladder.

 Becoming a CPA requires a college degree, but you will also need to take a CPA exam to get your license.
-If you enjoy helping others through financial and account management, then consider UAB’s program as a first-step to your potential dream career.
+If you enjoy helping others through financial and account management, then consider UAB’s Master’s in accounting program as a first-step to your potential dream career.